159 Fat Lip Falls and Richland Creek

 rocky Richland Creek

-Now close enough to Richland Creek there are lots of places with decent views of the raging river and soon I come to an easy place where I can get down next to the water for some photos.
+Now closer to Richland Creek there are lots of places with decent views of the raging river and soon I find an easy place to get down next to the water for some photos.
 Right here at the edge of Richland Creek is a giant flat-topped boulder with thick moss on the top.
-I find a way up to the top for some unobstructed shots of the river, this is a great spot I’ll call ‘Richland Rock’ just because it is...
+I find a way up to the top for some unobstructed shots of the river, this is a great spot I’ll call ‘Richland Moss Rock’ just because it is...

 a better stretch of old road